Tourmakeady, on the shores of Lough Mask, has one of the most beautiful forest trails in County Mayo that leads the walker to an enchanting waterfall.

 The 2.5 km nature trail, which takes about 1 hour, is suitable for all age groups and starts at the car park.
 Turn right off the main road through the village after O’Toole’s pub where you can also conveniently start your walk and get refreshments.

-Tourmakeady Woodland Walk is the perfect family afternoon nature hike where native flowers such as Bluebell, Wood Anenome, Foxglove, and Honeysuckle abound, making this walk a joyous journey from start to finish.
+Tourmakeady Woodland Walk is the perfect family afternoon nature hike where native flowers such as Bluebell, Wood Anenome, Foxglove, and Honeysuckle abound, making this walk a joyous journey from start to finish and is one of Mayo’s Celtic Rainforests.

 The riverside trail takes the walker along the Glensaul River, which flows into Lough Mask.